-NK cells – large, fast acting bad boys, immune cells that can kill abnormal cells.
+NK cells – large, fast-acting bad boys, immune cells that can kill abnormal cells.
 No messing.

 Third Line of Defence – Adaptive Immune System

-The adaptive immune system is more specialised specific response unit, the main players in this squadron are your T and B cells.
+The adaptive immune system is a more specialised specific response unit, the main players in this squadron are your T and B cells.